muratk5n/thirdwave/en/README.md

 Switch to a green econ cannot be accomplished on the backs on bunch of people "putting up solar panels on their rooftops".
 That's good, but not everyone lives in a setting they can do that easily.
-Green energy needs to be a product, which can be transmitted easily, and storaged as needed.
+Green energy needs to be a product, which can be transmitted easily, and stored as needed.

 ---